 2. If you’d like to make reservations for fancier restaurants, use thefork.pt

 3. The Metro in Lisbon is easy and cheap to use.
 But keep your ticket because you’ll need it to exit the station.
-Uber tend to be slightly cheaper than taxis.
+Uber tends to be slightly cheaper than taxis.

-4. Trams and streetcars are a way of life in Portugal and free with your Lisbon Card.
+4. Trams and streetcars are a way of life in Portugal and are free with your Lisbon Card.
 Keep in mind they are small and fill up quickly.
 If you’re using them to get to a tourist site, go in the morning to avoid long lines.